blake5634/Simple-Internet-Radio/README.md

 Above should play a stream from KCRW if vlc is installed and configured right.

+# Runtime Notes
+ * When you power up, it takes a minute or two for the rPi to boot.
+This is a *feature* - it gives a nice old-time vacuume tube feel to the experience.
+ * Not as nice is the lag in response to volume change.
+That is an explicit tradeoff of how frequently you want the rPi to be wasting cycles checking the analog inputs for changes.

 # Dependencies for this software
 `Python3`, [vlc](https://www.videolan.org/vlc/),